xyproto/zsnes/README.md

 * Supporting 32-bit platforms is not a goal, but pull requests are welcome.
 * Supporting Windows is not a goal, but pull requests are welcome.
 * Supporting modern Linux distros (and FreeBSD, if possible) is a goal, which requires continous maintenance.

-The intention is that this can be like a LTS release of ZSNES.
-The long term goal is to also port ZSNES to SDL2.
-Currently, SDL1 (or `sdl12-compat`) is a required dependency.
+* To be like an LTS release of ZSNES.
+* A long-term goal is to port ZSNES to SDL2.

-The `sdl2` branch is a work-in-progress branch where ZSNES can be compiled with SDL2 but does not yet work.

 Pull requests that fixes inaccuracies with the emulation are welcome, as well as pull requests for regular bugs.

+About SDL1 and SDL2:

+* Currently, `sdl1` (or `sdl12-compat`) is a required dependency.
+* The `sdl2` branch is a work-in-progress branch where ZSNES can be compiled with SDL2 but it does not yet run correctly.

 Tested on Arch Linux and Fedora.